raphaelbastide/1962/README.md

 ### Issues

-Suggestions, bug reports, issues, pull requests, are discussed on the GitHub issue page.
+Suggestions, bug reports, issues, pull requests, are discussed on the <a href="https://github.com/raphaelbastide/1961/issues">GitHub issue page</a>.

 ## About